 Where it may not be appropriate is if your organization’s IT resources are stretched thin.
 Business data is continuously growing, so if your IT department struggles to keep up with data preparation or can’t deliver users their requested reports or queries in a timely manner, or your line-of-business users demand more accessible tools to be able to proactively explore data themselves, it may be time for your organization to investigate new BI options.

-Otherwise, users may start making decisions without data, or use other non-vetted analytics tools.
+Otherwise, users may start making decisions without data, or use other non-vetted analytics and traditional BI tools.

 If you find your users are demanding more capability to find answers to their spur of the moment questions on their own, it’s a good sign your user base has outgrown the IT centralized model of BI.